Learnosity/learnosity-sdk-asp.net/REFERENCE.md

 ## Examples

-Each service has it's own example - you can find them in `Examples` folder of LearnositySDK project.
+Each service has its own example - you can find them in the `Examples` folder of the LearnositySDK project.
 To run them simply invoke static `Simple` method.
+There is also the quick-start guide and tutorial, covered in [README.md](README.md).

 ## Further reading
 Thanks for reading to the end!
 Find more information about developing an app with Learnosity on our documentation sites: